Kismuz/btgym/README.md

 ### <a name="news"></a>[News and updates:](#title)
+-30.10.17: Major update, some backward incompatibility:
+   - BTGym now can be thougt as two-part package: one is environment itself and the other one is RL algoritms tuned for solving algo-trading tasks.
+Some basic work on shaping of later is done.
+Three advantage actor-critic style algorithms are implemented: A3C itself, it's UNREAL extension and PPO.
+Core logic of these seems to be implemented correctly but further extensive BTGym-tuning is ahead.
+      For now one can check [atari tests](./examples/atari_tests).
+   - Basic [documentation and API reference](./docs/build/index.html) is now available.

 - 27.09.17: A3C [test_4.2](./examples/a3c/a3c_test_4_2_no_feature_signal_conv1d.ipynb) added:
     - some progress on estimator architecture search, state and reward shaping;